CS-UCR/cs105-prj-phase3-bdaycupcake/README.md

 Contribution: N/A

-# Phase 2
+## Phase 2
-**Sungho Ahn**: responsible for whole Phase 2.
+**Sungho Ahn**: responsible for whole Phase 2/
-Contribution: Data cleaned irrelevant fields from each dataset and performed EDA using various methods of visualization.
+Contribution: Data cleaned irrelevant fields from each dataset and performed EDA using various methods of visualization

-**Shruthi Ram**: N/A.
+**Shruthi Ram**: N/A/
-Contribution: N/A.
+Contribution: N/A

-# Phase 3
+## Phase 3
 **Shruthi Ram**: responsible for whole Phase 3